 the Contracting Party and its Affiliates will report its Redistribution of Information in accordance with the reporting obligations for the Redistribution of Information to Sub Vendors as outlined in the EMDA Reporting Policy.
 Clause 2.3 of this Policy applies.

-The Sub Vendor shall report its Use and Redistribution of Information directly to Euronext in accordance with its EMDA and Euronext will invoice any applicable Fees for such Use directly to such Sub Vendor.
+The Sub Vendor shall report its Use and Redistribution of Information directly to Euronext in accordance with its EMDA and Euronext will invoice any applicable Fees for such Use and Redistribution directly to such Sub Vendor.

+The Redistribution of Information to subscribers engaged in public display

+When a Subscriber has obtained a Public Display Licence, the Contracting Party and its Affiliates shall only Redistribute to the Subscriber the Information for which the Public Display Licence was granted to the Subscriber.
+The Contracting Party and Affiliates shall take all necessary technical, legal and other measures to ensure this.

 EMDA Public Display Policy

-Definitions

-All capitalised terms used but not defined herein will have the same meaning as defined in the EMDA General Terms and Conditions.

 Scope